fireflyframework/fireflyframework-workflow/docs/getting-started.md

 - Spring Boot 3.x application
 - Maven or Gradle build tool
 - Redis (for state persistence) or Caffeine (for in-memory)
-- Kafka/RabbitMQ (optional, for event-driven workflows)
+- Kafka or RabbitMQ (recommended for event-driven workflows)

 ## Installation